-The Stoneleigh Fellowship provides accomplished leaders with multiyear funding to transform systems that serve vulnerable youth.
+The Stoneleigh Fellowship provides accomplished leaders with multiyear funding to transform systems that serve youth.

-Stoneleigh Fellows come from many disciplines and professional backgrounds and work to advance change in youth-serving systems, such as juvenile justice, child welfare, education, and health.
+Stoneleigh Fellows come from many disciplines and professional backgrounds and work to advance change in youth-serving systems, such as youth justice, child welfare, education, and health.
 Our Fellows have included:

 - Philadelphia’s former Deputy Police Commissioner who is expanding the city’s nationally recognized Police School Diversion Program to reduce youth arrest rates and prevent the collateral consequences of justice system involvement

 - An attorney who worked within the School District of Philadelphia to create a comprehensive school safety strategy